jgehrcke/covid-19-germany-gae/README.md

-# COVID-19 case count in Germany by state, over time
+# COVID-19 case numbers in Germany by state, over time

 The data set is provided via an **HTTP (JSON) API** as well as through a comma-separated value (**CSV**) file.